luiarthur/ucsc_litreview/cytof/tex/model2/report/includes/model.md

 ## Posterior Computation
 Standard MCMC techniques like Gibbs sampling and the Metropolis method are used to sample from the posterior distribution of the parameters.
 In each of the simulations, 2000 samples were gathered after a burn-in of 2000 iterations.
 The MCMC was thinned by a factor of 5. (i.e. only one of every 5 samples after the burn-in are kept.)

+[comment]: <> (% TODO
+- [ ] Discuss the posterior computations.
+You already have some in your section 4.2.
+Please move them here and elaborate more.
+- [ ] We will make the number of cell types K random.
+- [ ] Discuss how we run MCMC with random K.
+- [ ] Include how to summarize the posterior MCMC samples (which you also explained later).
+How do we find the posterior estimates of Z, w and other parameters.
+%)